Quality Assurance Project Plan Development Guidance

 When is a QAPP Required (or not)?

-LISFF grantees whose projects will collect, analyze, or use primary and/or secondary environmental data for the purpose of making decisions, assessment, management or policy recommendations, or drawing conclusions are required to submit a QAPP for review by National Fish and Wildlife Foundation (NFWF) and approval by EPA.
+LISFF grantees whose projects will collect, analyze, or use primary and/or secondary environmental data for the purpose of making decisions, assessment, management or policy recommendations, or drawing conclusions are required to submit a QAPP to National Fish and Wildlife Foundation (NFWF) for review, comment and approval by EPA.

 alt

-If your data is only to be used for educational purposes only within your immediate community, a QAPP may not be needed.
-Questions about whether a QAPP is required contact Victoria Moreno and provide a concise description of the type of data to be collected and how you plan to use the data.
+If your data will be used for educational purposes only, a QAPP may not be required.
+Questions about whether a QAPP is required, please prepare the Data Collection Information Form and send to Victoria Moreno.

 alt